Studying Paul’s Letter to Titus.

-Our church has been working through a preaching series on the small, yet theology packed book of Titus.
+Our church has worked through a preaching series on the small, yet theology packed book of Titus.
 As our church walks through this series, feel free to download our podcast or bookmark the sermon audio or video at whbc.ca/sermons.

 Furthermore, below you’ll find some study questions that you could use in your personal devotional time or as small group material.